Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	1. Challenge cured: History of Horrors
 		1. Challenge cure interpretation: I don't want to think about it.
 	2. Authorial protest:  I don't want to think about this tech.
 It makes the Commonwealth look nightmarishly eugenicist in the ancient sociopathic sense and incapable of enough empathy to understand what happiness even *is*.
 They need something else in this slot, and I don't know what to put here yet.
 	3. Replacement speculation:  An industrial automation tech?
 Something about *productive* hedonology?
 Maybe even an agriculture tech.
 The Commonwealth ought to have *something* in the farming category.
-Maybe this is the perfect place to put Zero-Gravity Farms, because they're awesome workplaces that would really attract people in large numbers to farming.
+Maybe this is the perfect place to put Zero Gravity Farms, because they're awesome workplaces that would really attract people in large numbers to farming.
 	4. Bureaucratic waste analysis:  Genocide.
 	5. Liberation rating:  0/5
 	6. Protection rating:  1/5